buildtesters/buildtest/CONTRIBUTING.rst

 To install your python packages, you can run the following::

   pip install -r requirements.txt

-The file ``requirements.txt`` can be found at https://github.com/HPC-buildtest/buildtest-framework/blob/master/docs/requirements.txt

 To build your documentation simply run the following::

   cd docs
   make clean